deadlyvipers/dojo_rules/introduction.md

 Hey there, this is Gigapotential

-Mastering Github is my favourite Code School Path :)
+Git is my favourite Code School Path :)